KarlMoran/Home_Cooking_PP4/README.md

 ### User Recipes
    - As a Logged-in user I can post a recipes so that other users can see them.
-   - As a logged-in user I can like and unlike recipes so that i can mark which recipes I like.
+   - As a logged-in user I can like and unlike recipes so that i can share the love with recipes I like
-   - As a Logged-in user I can upload an image along with my recipe so that i can other users can see what the dish looks like.
+   - As a Logged-in user I can upload an image along with my recipe so that i can let users see what the dish looks like
+   - As a Logged-In user I can see all the recipes that I liked so that i can return to them

 <img width="1425" alt="Add recipe" src="https://user-images.githubusercontent.com/92300013/180783433-6f2bbebf-5b04-4c65-b366-02158258a10e.png">

 <img width="295" alt="Add image" src="https://user-images.githubusercontent.com/92300013/180783713-88bc03f6-466f-4e94-911e-2dfb63e20e00.png"> <img width="94" alt="Liked recipe" src="https://user-images.githubusercontent.com/92300013/180783867-aa87e378-7449-4bc2-b45e-750ee923dc83.png">

 ### Login / Register
-   - As a User I can login/logout off my account if I wish so that i can connect or disconnect from the website.
+   - As a User I can login/logout off my account if I wish so that i can connect/disconnect from the website
-   - As a User I can register for an account so that i can interact with the site content.
+   - As a User I can register for an account so that i can interact with the website pages

 <img width="1188" alt="Signin" src="https://user-images.githubusercontent.com/92300013/180794843-c57d0d04-0e09-486b-9d23-bcf1d6c212ef.png">